 Driving professional excellence

-HUMANE, the Heads of University Management & Administration Network in Europe, is an international association whose aims are to build international networks, to foster innovation in higher education services and to drive professional excellence in higher education management.
+HUMANE, the Heads of University Management & Administration Network in Europe, is primarily a European association whose aims are to build global networks of professionals, to foster innovation in higher education services and to drive professional excellence in higher education management.
+The network welcomes universities from outside Europe to broaden contributions.

 Membership of HUMANE provides a cost-effective means to: